 - travel or other changes in routine

-- certain medications, such as antacids and pain medications
+- certain medications, such as high calcium antacids and pain medications

-- certain diseases, such as stroke, Parkinson’s disease, diabetes, and lupus
+- certain diseases, such as stroke, Parkinson’s disease, and diabetes

 - problems with the colon or rectum, including intestinal obstruction, irritable bowel syndrome, or diverticulosis